ThomasPiergiovanni/P7/README.md

 Located in **configuration/** package.

 #### 4.1.1.
 SECRET_KEY.
 DESCRIPTION: Secret key required for proper Flask usage.
 MANDATORY: Yes.
-DEFAULT SETTINGS: os.environ.get("SECRET_KEY") or "you-will-never-guess" CUSTOM SETTINGS: You must repalce the default "you-will-never-guess" with a string of yours own knowledge.
+DEFAULT SETTINGS: os.environ.get("SECRET_KEY") or "you-will-never-guess".
+CUSTOM SETTINGS: You must repalce the default "you-will-never-guess" with a string of yours own knowledge.

 #### 4.1.2.
 GG_API_KEY.
 DESCRIPTION: Google API key required for usage of google APIs.
 MANDATORY: Yes.
-DEFAULT SETTINGS: "your-google-api-key"
+DEFAULT SETTINGS: "your-google-api-key".
 CUSTOM SETTINGS: You must replace the default key with your own google api key.
-Fore more informations, please check "https://developersgoogle.com/maps/gmp-get-started"
+Fore more informations, please check "https://developersgoogle.com/maps/gmp-get-started".

 ### 4.2. config.py.
 Located in **configuration/** package.

 #### 4.2.1.
 CONNECTION_ERROR
 DESCRIPTION: Message dispalyed when connection to client API is failing.
 MANDATORY: Yes.
 DEFAULT SETTINGS: (
                "Un problème de connection est apparu.
+Ré-essaayez plus"
-Ré-essaayez plus" " tard ou contacter le propriétaire de l'application") CUSTOM SETTINGS: Can be modified but there is no real sense to do so.
+               " tard ou contacter le propriétaire de l'application")
+CUSTOM SETTINGS: Can be modified but there is no real sense to do so.

 #### 4.2.2.
 COUNTRY
 DESCRIPTION: Google Map parameters used to define the default map view.
 MANDATORY: Yes.
-DEFAULT SETTINGS: "France"
+DEFAULT SETTINGS: "France".
 CUSTOM SETTINGS: Can be modified at will.
 Make sure to update accordingly the LOCATION_BIAS variable as well.
 For more information, please check "https://developers.google.com/maps/documentation/embed/get-started".

 #### 4.2.3.
 KEYWORDS
 DESCRIPTION: List of words of important usage.
 Used to analyze which words are imortant for question parsing.
 MANDATORY: Yes.
-DEFAULT SETTINGS: ["adresse", "trouve"]
+DEFAULT SETTINGS: ["adresse", "trouve"].
 CUSTOM SETTINGS: Modifying this list is not required unless you see that other words should be added to improve parsing analysis.

 #### 4.2.4.
 LOCATION_BIAS
 DESCRIPTION: Google Map parameters used to define the bounding box for places finding.
 Represent the bouding box south west and north east corners.
 In the default case, the bouding box covers all France (metropole).
 MANDATORY: Yes.
-DEFAULT SETTINGS: "rectangle:42.224,-4.727|51.4796,8.3926"
+DEFAULT SETTINGS: "rectangle:42.224,-4.727|51.4796,8.3926".
 CUSTOM SETTINGS: Can be modified at will.
 Make sure it to update accordingly the COUNTRY variable as well.

 #### 4.2.4.
 STOPWORDS
 DESCRIPTION: List of words of common usage.
 Used to analyze which words are imortant or not for question parsing.
 MANDATORY: Yes.
 DEFAULT SETTINGS: Default list is available at "https://github.com/6/stopwords-json/blob/master/dist/fr.json".
 CUSTOM SETTINGS: Modifying this list is not required unless you forseas that some other words should be added to improve parsing analysis.

 ## 5. Users' guide.